Bearded emperor tamarin: Taxonomy

-The bearded emperor tamarin and black-chinned emperor tamarin populations of the emperor tamarin were formally differentiated as distinct subspecies of in 1977.
+The bearded emperor tamarin and black-chinned emperor tamarin populations of the emperor tamarin were formally differentiated as distinct subspecies in 1977.

 The main evolution in morphological traits, compared to other tamarins, consists of a hypertrophied mustache, which they share with their last common ancestor.
 This is seen as a first grade of facial hair modifications (seen in black-chinned emperor tamarin, whereas this subspecies' advanced another grade by the formation of prominent chin whiskers and concealment or deterioration of the black chin patch found in the earlier form.

 Further distinctions include the repartition of pheomelanin on different parts of their bodies, which is responsible for yellow-reddish color (such as in freckles), as well as different color-saturation and bleaching in others parts.

 Conservation status

 The bearded emperor tamarin is listed as Least Concern by the IUCN, but it is slowly becoming in danger of extinction through destruction of habitat.
-Many live in zoos, or are illegally sold as pets.
+Many live in zoos or are illegally sold as pets.